-i3upgrade aims at the intelligent and integrated upgrade of carbon sources in steel industries through hydrogen intensified synthesis processes and advanced process control technologies.
-The i3upgrade approach will in particular
+i3upgrade aimed at the intelligent and integrated upgrade of carbon sources in steel industries through hydrogen intensified synthesis processes and advanced process control technologies.
+The i3upgrade approach was in particular to

 - provide new flexible reactor concepts for the upgrade of coal-derived gases with varying composition and gas quality to methane and methanol

 - optimize operation schemes by means of innovative advanced process control technologies

 - enable CO2 savings through the integration of renewable hydrogen from volatile power sources

 In accordance to TGC2 priority 1.3 “Innovative energy conversion cycles to increase revenue streams from coal power generation or steel industry while reducing carbon footprint “, the consortium applied these key innovations to an integrated steel works plant.

 The upgraded carbonaceous streams partly substitute fossil fuels for the energy supply as schematically drawn in Figure 1.
 In contrast to established synthesis processes, i3upgrade targeted direct methanation and methanol synthesis of by-product gases in integrated steel works under transient conditions and with an addition of renewable hydrogen.
 Based on a detailed characterization of feasible operation windows, these syntheses used advanced control strategies to address dynamic constraints of the integrated steelwork processes and of electricity grid services.
 Based on steel work process big-data analysis, the final proof-of-concept of the new control strategies was done experimentally with bottled gases from the real converter and blast furnace plants as well as with a complex gas matrix from an existing coal gasifier.